What Is the Hardest Language to Learn? Top Challenging Languages Explained

 Linguistic Distance and Native Language

-Native English speakers face particular obstacles with non-Indo-European languages due to “linguistic distance”: the greater the difference, the longer and harder the learning journey.
+From my observations of language learning communities, native English speakers face particular obstacles with non-Indo-European languages due to “linguistic distance”—the greater the structural difference, the longer and harder the learning journey.
 For speakers of Romance or Germanic languages, switching among cousins like Spanish, French, or Dutch is far easier than tackling Thai or Basque.

 The Role of Motivation and Immersion